FlowFuse/website/src/blog/2023/03/comparinig-dashboards.md

 - [What are the future development plans?](#what-are-the-future-development-plans%3F)

 I am assuming the user is a low-code developer.
-They may have limited experience with coding but they are most comfortable working in visual interfaces.
+They may have limited experience with coding and are most comfortable working in visual interfaces.

 I am also assuming that the user has been recommended to search for each of these dashboards by name.
 It's a little unfair to say that Dashboard is inherently better because its name is an obvious search term for 'dashboards'.